chepalgsh/lexopedia/README.md

 # How to Use
 Lexopedia is super easy to use.
 Open Lexopedia on your web browser and type in the word you are looking for in the search bar.
 You can use the search bar to find meaning or spelling matches across more then a thousand languages.

-# Conclusion
-Lexopedia is an amazing tool for language lovers and linguistics enthusiasts.
-With its easy-to-use interface, and wide range of dictionaries for many languages, Lexopedia is a one-stop solution for all the nerds like me searching for hidden conections between unrelated languages.

 You can view a list of our generous donors [here](https://lexopedia.ru/patrons)